 - Pullet grower (16 to 18 percent protein) 6 to 12 weeks

 - Broiler grower (19 to 20 percent protein) 12 weeks, until the birds almost reach the desired weight.
-Starter and grower feeds must contain a coccidiostat.
+Starter and grower feeds can contain a coccidiostat.

-- Broiler finisher withdrawal (15 to 18 percent protein) or supplemented scratch grains (10 percent protein).
-This feed should be fed for 7 to 10 days before slaughter, because it contains no medication or a medication requiring no withdrawal time.
+- Broiler finisher (15 to 18 percent protein) or supplemented scratch grains (10 percent protein).
+This feed should be fed 7 to 10 days before slaughter because it contains no medication like Amprolium or a medication requiring no withdrawal time.
 These feeds also are high in energy and low in protein, so they will produce excessively fat birds when used longer than 2 weeks.

 You may wish to supplement the complete feed with pasture or green chop (lawn clippings).
-Young, tender plants provide a valuable supplement for chickens, but old, fibrous plants are not easily digested and are of little value.
+Young, tender plants provide a valuable supplement for chickens, but old, fibrous plants are not easily digested and have little value.
 Don’t feed lawn clippings to chickens if pesticides have been applied recently.

-Chickens may begin pasturing at any age as long as weather is favorable and protection from predators is available.
-The growth rate of birds on pasture will be slower than the growth rate of birds fed only complete feeds.
-If supplemental grains are available, these can be started when roasters or capons are 10 weeks old.
+Chickens may begin pasturing at any age if the weather is favorable and protection from predators is available.
+The growth rate of birds on pasture will be slower than that of birds fed only complete feeds.
+These can be started when roasters or capons are 10 weeks old if supplemental grains are available.